apiel/zicBox/NOTE.md

 - TODO another kick engine 2 knobs for the freq env.
 First one move the cursor over the envelop from 0 to 100%, the second change the pitch value at the given point.
   - should envlop impatch filter as well??

+- TODO use metal and string engine from audio folder!! should it use as wel the fm one?? (<----the fm one is metal!!!)

+- TODO pixel drum bass give the possibility to set the number of chained filter (from 2 to 8)

 - TODO add WSL doc https://github.com/nlpeeee/zp/blob/main/docs/WSL_DEV_ENVIRONMENT.md
 - TODO investigate to build for ARM without buildroot

-- TODO
 - TODO see if can try/catch in multiple place to avoid audio to be stuck....
-- TODO

-- TODO instead to have all those workspace action, let just return a pointer to workspace

-- TODO rag, use a model to describe what the file is doing.... this approach was not working because we make embed base on code, instead we might use a model to descript in natural language what each file is doing and then create and embed base on this description....

 - TODO see if we could use Cairo for UI or ImGui or skia

 - TODO preload next preset in serialize track

-- TODO use metal and string engine from audio folder!! should it use as wel the fm one?? (<----the fm one is metal!!!)

-- TODO pixel drum bass give the possibility to set the number of chained filter (from 2 to 8)

 - TODO simplify draw.text...